Los Angeles Police Department resources: Special vehicles

-The LAPD Metropolitan Division's SWAT operates a fleet of unmarked Chevrolet Suburbans and Chevrolet Tahoes alongside regular unmarked cruisers.
+The LAPD Metropolitan Division SWAT operates a fleet of unmarked Chevrolet Suburbans and Chevrolet Tahoes alongside regular unmarked cruisers.
 They also operate a fleet of armored SWAT vehicles, primarily Lenco BearCats and possibly also a Cadillac Gage Commando, which are designated as "Rescue" vehicles.
 As well as specialized variant M113 APCs.

 The bomb squad and the K-9 unit both operate a mix of all-white cruisers and pickup trucks (the bomb squad also operates all-black vehicles as well), such as the Ford Police Interceptor Utility and the GMC Sierra.
 The bomb squad also operated a custom Peterbilt 367 with a Total Containment Vessel until June 2021, when it was destroyed after illegal fireworks accidentally detonated while being stored in the truck.

 The LAPD uses various trucks, including a Peterbilt used to move a mobile command center trailer, and several retired military flatbeds acquired from the 1033 Program.
 At least two modified Pierce rescue trucks are used by SWAT and the bomb squad.
 The LAPD also uses several vans, with white Ford E-Series, Ford Transit, Chevrolet Express, and Chevrolet Astro vans being used for transport, administrative, and special purposes.
 The LAPD Honor Guard is transported in a white Ford Transit.

 The LAPD briefly had a Lamborghini Gallardo with a black-and-white livery and patrol-specification lighting.
 The Gallardo was loaned to the department in 2014 and was used to promote the Air Support Division at several promotional events.
 As it was on loan and has not made any further appearances, it is likely no longer used by the department.
 Other vehicles the LAPD uses to promote recruitment include the Hummer H3 and the GMC Yukon.

 On September 11, 2015, the Mayor of Los Angeles announced a plan to lease 160 battery electric vehicles and 128 plug-in hybrids for city department use.
 In 2016, the LAPD leased a Tesla Model S and a BMW i3 for testing purposes, and decided to purchase 100 BMW i3s for administrative and non-emergency duties.
 However, they were almost never used due to concerns over their low mileage, and were decommissioned and sold in bulk for $19,000 each in 2020.

 A cruiser with 1-Adam-12 markings is used by Central Division to reward officers for "outstanding duty performance".
 It was activated in 2003.
 It is unknown if the vehicle is still used.
-A 2001 Ford Crown Victoria with an older Federal Signal Aerodynic lightbar, used by the LAPD before the adoption of the Ford Crown Victoria, is used by officers assigned to patrol Panorama Mall; despite its visible age, it is still in service as of November 2020.
+A specially-marked 2001 Ford Crown Victoria with an older Federal Signal Aerodynic lightbar (used by the LAPD in the 1980s and 1990s) is used by officers assigned to patrol Panorama Mall; despite its visible age, it is still in service as of November 2020.